Which Celebrity Bride Are You? Here Comes the Quiz!

 b.
 No

 a.
-With utmost care, going with a designer after careful personal, stylistic and cultural considerations
+With utmost care, going with a designer after careful personal, stylistic and cultural consideration

 b.
-Vogue was kind enough to chronicle the process with a designer who signified class and is known for dressing a long line of first ladies
+Vogue was kind enough to hook me up with a big name who was known for dressing a long line of first ladies

 c.
 My bestie does dresses